Six faculty members begin tenure-track appointments across the disciplines this academic year, and 10 others embark upon

 Assistant Professor of Music James Blasina, who began teaching at Swarthmore in 2015, moves into a tenure-track appointment.
 His teaching and research interests include chant and liturgy, gender studies, the Middle Ages, boy bands, musical theater, and popular music in the former Yugoslavia.
 Blasina taught as a fellow at Harvard University and as a lecturer at the College of the Holy Cross.
 In addition to his scholarly interests, he is a pianist, choral singer, and director.

 Assistant Professor of Computer Science Vasanta Chaganti is interested in building resilient and secure network systems of the future.
 Her research focuses on three broad themes: design and evaluation of next-generation network architectures; device and content mobility in the internet; and performance modeling and data analysis of large-scale networks.
 She participated in analysis of a massive open-source dataset of wireless measurements of body area networks with applications to mobile health.
 Her research is guided by real-world problems to inform new paradigms in the design and implementation of network systems.

 Assistant Professor of Biology Karen Chan begins her tenure-track appointment this spring.
 She is interested in combining experimental and modeling techniques to understand the role of individual behaviors in shaping population-level ecological interactions.
-Most recently an assistant professor at the University of Washington, Chan focuses on the early life stages of marine invertebrates, including functional morphology of marine plankton and its evolutionary implications.
+Most recently an assistant professor at the Hong Kong University of Science and Technology, Chan focuses on the early life stages of marine invertebrates, including functional morphology of marine plankton and its evolutionary implications.
 As an educator, she is interested in developing instructional techniques to boost students’ understanding of and interest in the scientific process.